 Anyone who has dealt with addiction knows how terrifying it can be.
 No matter if you are the person with the addiction or if the addict is someone you love, dealing with an addiction can ruin your life.
-The best hope of recovery for people with addictions is treatment.
+The best hope of recovery is addiction treatment.
 However, it is important that addicts enter treatment programs that will give them the best chance to beat their addictions.
 To that end, here are five questions that need to be asked before going into an addiction treatment facility.

 1. Does the Program Offer Individualized Treatment?

 The truth is that no two people’s addictions are exactly the same.
 Therefore, it stands to reason that your treatment plan should be individualized to meet your particular needs.
 The last thing you want to do is to enter a treatment program that has a one-size-fits-all approach to treatment.
-Talk with the program first to see how they can work with you to develop a program tailored to your situation.
-This will give you the best chance of a successful outcome both during treatment and when you leave.
+Talk about the program first to see how they can work with you to develop a program tailored to your situation.
+Doing this will give you the best chance of a successful outcome both during addiction treatment and when you leave.